BYU-ECE-Software/BAIT/Docs/Final Design Package/Campaign Creation Instructions.md

 `Campaign_Information` holds general information about the campaign.
 Most of it is self-explanatory.

 ### `Description`
+Will show in the 'Campaigns' page.

+### `Brief`
-Will show in the 'Campaigns' page, as well as under the briefing video on the 'Mission Briefing' page.
+Will show under the briefing video on the 'Mission Briefing' page.

 ### `Website`
 Is meant for a fake website made for the company/organization that the user is social engineering, and is meant for general OSINT on said company.
 It can be left blank if it doesn't fit in the context of the campaign.